 12th day This is a relaxing day away from all crowds and tourist attractions.
 Prepare a little snack at home and head off to Agia Kiriaki.
 On your way there you will stop above Myrtos beach with Assos peninsula on the background to admire and take photos of one of the most beautiful sights you will ever see (the picture is never the same!).
 The route on this side of the island gives you the chance to admire the gulf of Agia Kyriaki and the beautiful rock formations creating 2 of the best beaches on the island, Vouti and unique Fteri beach (not reachable by car).
 Once you arrive at Agia Kiriaki you can reserve your fresh fish in the local basic taverna and drive to Vouti beach a few km further.
 When you arrive at the little kiosk offering refreshments have a look at both sides of the beach to choose the one you like the most (if you like snorkelling this would be a good place to enjoy it).
 The sun here leaves early, around 5, so have that in mind.
 On your way back you will have fresh fish, chips and salad and either check for any celebrations or local events or return to Agia Efimia for an afternoon drink.
 If you fancy to see Lixouri by night and don’t mind driving a bit further you can go for a walk coffee, drink or dinner at the village of Lixouri.

 13th day Explore the south beaches of the island like Ammes, Ai Helis, Spartia, Saint Thomas, Trapezaki, Lourdas, and Koroni.
 On your way there you can book a tour at Domata village, at Dias Organic Apiary, to see the bee world, at the same village you can visit the church of presentation of Virgin Mary.
-Have lunch at Lithero taverna above Lourdas beach a traditional taverna overlooking the sea or for a unique sunset and lunch stop at Sesto bar, Koroni Hill, with very special atmosphere.
+Have lunch at Lithero taverna above Lourdas beach a traditional taverna overlooking the sea.
+Or dine at La Mer in Lourdas and enjoy home cooked food and watch the sunset.
+Another good lunch stop is Sesto bar, Koroni Hill, with very special atmosphere.

 14th day If you just want to have a relaxing day, before you leave and do some brands shopping you can revisit Fiscardo and the surrounding locations, to explore what you missed.
 If you want to see some more beaches of the north you can rent a boat from here.
 A nice choice (but a bit crowded in mid August) would be the small but picturesque Alaties beach, you can end up here early afternoon for a quick swim and a meal or drink at Acqua Alaties bar-restaurant with unique sunset views.